Student Research Award

 The nature and duration of the award should be structured to meet the individual needs of both student and faculty advisor.
 The award of up to $1,500 is for the purchase of equipment and/or supplies, and for such other authorized expenses as may be necessary to carry out this project.
 The award winner will receive a $500 cash prize and may also apply for an additional supplemental award of up to $500 to cover expenses to present the results of the research at a national meeting.

-Applications for research to be conducted during the academic year 2017-2018 must be submitted to the Hitchcock Foundation by 12:00 pm on Monday, March 6, 2017.
+Applications for research to be conducted during the academic year 2020-2021 must be received no later than 12:00 noon on Monday, March 8, 2021.
 The application must be submitted electronically in a single pdf file to: Jennifer.K.Reining@Hitchcock.org with a copy to Karen.E.Jones@Hitchcock.org.
 Late applications will not be accepted.

 I. Each candidate must submit: